 Immediately after arriving the weather changed to strong wind with rain for a couple of days.
-But with invaluable help from Sirius and their hydraulics, we managed to remove the stone wall in front of Sandodden in the western wall and a seriously wet and rotten wall was exposed; among other things the head was rotten.
-We succeeded in rebuilding a new board wall, which we afterwards covered with two layers of roofing felt putting it under the lower boards.
-With more help from Sirius with the big stones, the stone wall was then re-established and covered with stones from the surroundings.
+But with invaluable help from Sirius and their hydraulics, we managed to remove the stone wall in front of Sandodden in the western wall and a

 Left: The bottom part of the outer board wall is replaced and reinforced.

 Right: The wall is boarded with roofing felt.